 Topics in Clinical Psychology – Ethics and Various Issues:

 This weekly didactic/discussion session consists of various special topics in clinical psychology, ethical decision-making, and personal development as a psychologist.
 Multidisciplinary core faculty and outside lecturers (e.g. psychologists, psychiatrists, neurologists, lawyers, law enforcement personnel, and social workers) discuss a variety of issues including juvenile violence, licensing issues, job negotiation, cultural diversity, financial issues following graduation, child/adult neuropsychology, and challenging treatment issues.
 If available, additional topics may be included at the request of the current intern class.
 The early part of the year will focus on covering Louisiana laws related to the practice of psychology, suicide/homicide assessment, and child/elder abuse reporting.
+There are quarterly didactics related to supervision and cultural competence as well.
 In addition, each clinical psychology intern is required to make a formal presentation/job talk on a topic or issue of his/her choice prior to the end of the training year.

 Psychotherapy Group Supervision: